Kiwihealthcare-Network/kiwi-blockchain-app/README.md

 What’s new?

+1.1.3
+- Upgrade mobile terminal side economic model, only those users who collected health date by authenticated devices can obtain 100% basic benefit, while manual data entry can only obtain 25% of basic benefit at most.
+- Integrate camera heart rate detection module as trusted or authenticated device.
+- User can extract data from Google Health Connect as trusted or authenticated device.

 1.1.2
 - Upgrade mobile terminal side economic model, only those users who collected health date by authenticated devices can obtain 100% basic benefit, while manual data entry can only obtain 25% of basic benefit at most.
 - Integrate camera heart rate detection module as trusted or authenticated device.